smucclaw/documentation/docs/webform.rst

-In order to utilise the `Logical English client library <https://github.com/smucclaw/logical-english-client>`_ to reason about data in the form of JSON instances, one has to write special rules in the L4 encoding (which gets transpiled to a Logical English program).
+In order to utilise the `Logical English client library <https://github.com/smucclaw/logical-english-client>`_ to reason about data in the form of JSON instances, one has to write special rules in the L4 encoding (which gets transpiled to Logical English).
 This section discusses how one can write such rules, as well as some of the theoretical ideas behind them.